ezinkow/ReadME-Generator/README.md

 * [Questions](#questions)

 ## Installation:
-asdglkskdgh
+Not yet created
 ## Usage:
-sdhg
+enter node index.js in the command line to bring up the questions
 ## License:
-This website is licensed by Do What The Fuck You Want To Public License.
+This website is licensed by Creative Commons.
 ## Contributing:
-alskdgh
+Not available yet
 ## Tests:
-sadgalskdgh
+Not available
 ## Questions:
-You may contact sdgslkdgh at alskdgh<br>
+You may contact Elan at ezinkow@gmail.com<br>
-And be sure to check out my [GitHub page](github.com/sadlkgh)
+And be sure to check out my [GitHub page](github.com/ezinkow)